Case study · Uniti · Networking app

 The brief

-Aims & objectives
+Aims

-Three aims, anchored to a real user.
+Three aims, anchored in research.

 - 01